 In Little Rock, Arkansas, Dr. Garner gathered Veterans to teach them about advance care planning and to discuss their goals of care.
 This model empowered Veterans to decide how they would like to be cared for in the future, should they be too ill to communicate their wishes.
-It also provided Veterans with tools to discuss their wishes with their femiliary and the state of the stat their wishes with their families and loved ones.
+It also provided Veterans with tools to discuss their wishes with their families and loved ones.
 With Dr. Garner's help, this practice was successfully replicated in Bedford, Massachusetts and is likely to be adopted rapidly in VISN 1 (New England).
 Using the process described later in this testimony, this practice was selected for national standardization.